 In these waters, you may encounter Weddell seals resting on floes, Adélie penguins weaving through the ice, and perhaps a minke whale surfacing nearby.
 This part of your itinerary is very condition dependent with safety paramount when operating in this remote part of the world.

 Today, set out to traverse the breathtaking Gullet—a narrow, ice-filled channel that separates Adelaide Island from the mainland.
 This picturesque and rarely visited passage was first charted by Jean-Baptiste Charcot and later explored by British expeditions.
-Towering cliffs and hanging glaciers rise around us, while leopard seals patrol the ice floes in pursuit of penguins.
+Towering cliffs and hanging glaciers rise around you, while leopard seals patrol the ice floes in pursuit of penguins.

 There may be an opportunity to explore the station’s facilities and visit the iconic southernmost bar on Earth—originally built by the British and still serving vodka to scientists and explorers who stop by.